LayerManager/layman/REST.md

 - import the file to PostgreSQL database as new table into user's schema, including geometry transformation to EPSG:3857
 - publish the table as new layer (feature type) within user's workspace of GeoServer
 - generate thumbnail image

+If user's directory, database schema, GeoServer's worskpace, or GeoServer's store does not exist yet, it is created on demand.

 #### Input parameters
 - **file**, file